Christmas Bird Count

 Feeder List - Word File

-Tally Sheet for area leaders - Word File
+Tally Sheet for area leaders - Word File; EXCEL file NEW

 It's a local birding activity that's not only fun and exciting, but helps with valuable winter bird population data.
 The count has included participants such as Roger Tory Peterson and Allan D. Cruickshank.

-The Bronx-Westchester count is organized by dividing the count circle (radius 7.5 miles) up into 6 regional areas; East Bronx, West Bronx, Yonkers, Hudson Valley (Hastings area), Rye (Rye and Harrison), and Scarsdale (which covers Scarsdale through Mt.
-Vernon over to New Rochelle and north to Mamaroneck).
+The Bronx-Westchester count is organized by dividing the count circle (radius 7.5 miles) up into 7 regional areas; East Bronx, West Bronx, Yonkers, Hudson Valley (Hastings area), Rye (Rye and Harrison), Scarsdale (which covers Scarsdale through Mt.
+Vernon over to New Rochelle and north to Mamaroneck) and Kings Point.
 Each area leader then assigns parts of the area to different teams or "parties".
 Each party canvas the area assigned and counts and tabulates all they have seen.
 The results are compiled later that evening at the Count Dinner.